 The response data depends on the preceding command.
-Response data is available after the commands AUTHENTICATE, SEARCH RECORD, SELECT and INCREASE.
+Response data is available when it is indicated in the procedure byte, see table 7.1, or status byte, see table 7.2.
 If the command GET RESPONSE is executed, it is required that it is executed immediately after the command it is related to (no other command shall come between the command/response pair and the command GET RESPONSE).
 If the sequence is not respected, the selected application shall send the status information "technical problem, no precise diagnosis" as a reaction to the GET RESPONSE.